 The Board relies upon evaluation of director independence by the Board's Governance Committee.
-In assessing independence under the subjective test, the Governance Committee took into account the standards in the objective tests and reviewed additional information provided by the directors with regard to each individual's business and personal activities as they may relate to the Company and its management.
-Based on all the foregoing, as required by Nasdaq rules, the Governance Committee made a subjective determination as to each of Mses.
+In assessing independence under the subjective test, the Governance Committee takes into account the standards in the objective tests and reviews additional information provided by the directors with regard to each individual's business and personal activities as they may relate to the Company and its management.
+Based on all the foregoing, as required by Nasdaq rules, the Governance

+Committee made a subjective determination as to each of Mses.
 Fiegel, Kelly, and Miyashiro and Messrs.
 Flanigan, Wilson, Wimsett, Brown, and Campbell that no relationship exists, which, in the opinion of the Governance Committee, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The Governance Committee has not established categorical standards or guidelines to make these subjective determinations but considers all relevant facts and circumstances.

-In making its independence determinations, the Governance Committee considered transactions occurring since the beginning of its 2020 fiscal year between the Company and entities associated with the independent directors or members of their immediate family.
-The Governance Committee considered the customer relationships between the Company and each of (1) the credit union associated with Ms. Miyashiro, (2) the bank associated with Ms. Fiegel, and (3) the bank associated with Mr. Brown.
+In making its independence determinations, the Governance Committee considered transactions occurring since the beginning of its 2021 fiscal year between the Company and entities associated with the independent directors or members of their immediate family.
+The Governance Committee considered the customer relationships between the Company and each of (1) the credit union currently associated and the credit union previously associated with Ms. Miyashiro, (2) the bank associated with Ms. Fiegel, and (3) the bank associated with Mr. Brown.
 For each of these customer relationships, the Governance Committee has determined that these transactions were on terms no less favorable to the Company than arrangements with other unaffiliated customers and that because of the amounts involved in relation to the total revenues of the Company and the applicable credit union or bank, the relationships did not impair the independence of Ms. Miyashiro, Ms. Fiegel, or Mr. Brown.
 In all cases and in all years reviewed, the amounts received by the Company from each of these institutions were less than 1% of the Company's total revenue for the year.
 The Governance Committee also considered that Mr. Wimsett is Chairman, Managing Partner, and majority owner of Merchant's PACT, which has a referral agreement with the Company pursuant to which the Company is paid a fee for referring customers to Merchant's PACT.
-Because the amounts produced under this relationship have been well below amounts set in the Company's Related Party Transactions Policy and constitute far less than 1% of the Company's total revenue for the year, the Governance Committee has determined the relationship have been well below amounts set in the Company's Related Party Transactions Policy and constitute far less than 1% of the Company's total revenue for the year, the Governance Committee has determined the relationship does not impair the independence of Mr. Wimsett.
-See "Certain Relationships and Related Transactions", below for further information.
+Because the amounts produced under this relationship have been well below amounts set in the Company's Related Party Transactions Policy and constitute far less than 1% of the Company's total revenue for the year, the Governance Committee has determined the relationship does not impair the independence of Mr. Wimsett.
+See "Certain Relationships and Related Transactions" below for further information.